mahxwell/OpenGuitarStoreP12/Readme.md

 `- OpenGuitarStoreP12-master\Install\Windows\ClientUI\02_LaunchClienUIServer.bat`

-For some troubles with Docker performance, running clientui is not recommanded.
+For some troubles with Docker performance, running clientui container is not recommanded.
 Yet docker script are in : `- OpenGuitarStoreP12-master\Install\Windows\ClientUI\`
 Please just unzip `container.zip` archive and then launch `- composeClient.bat`